AuroraAmissa/ProjectUnison/content/ch2-basics/characters-origins.md

 * **Innate:** Innate traits are typically a fundamental part of a character's biology or essence that cannot be easily changed.
 Innate traits cannot be added to an existing lineage without backstory justification, subject to GM approval, nor can they be purchased after the first level without story justification.
 Innate traits (and any talents bought with an innate variation) are lost when your character is polymorphed.

 * **Learned:** Learned traits are skill and talents learned over the course of a character's life, through their culture, training or experience.
 Learned traits are lost when your character's body is being controlled by another creature (such as due to possession effects, or the effects of the Fusion talent).

+A variation always has the same tag as the ability that it grants, and both talents and variations must have the same tag as all traits you use to meet their requirements.

 ::::: {.sidebar}
 #### Optional Rule: Free Development